translate/pootle/docs/evernote_changelog.rst

   (`6ab0c05e0a`_)

 - Overview pages now report the last time a unit was added to a store/project.
-In the browsing tables a *"Last Updated"* column is displayed and in the extended stats *"Created"* and *"Last Updated"* dates. (`#61`_)
+In the browsing tables a *Last Updated* column is displayed and in the extended stats *Created* and *Last Updated* dates. (`#61`_)

 - If the currently-submitted unit has pending checks, the editor won't